kwan3217/Loginator/Rocketometer/flights/20130316_1/readme.txt

 Site: Alpine Elementary field
 Weather: Overcast, calm winds during flight, weather at KCOLONGM64 51.5f 29.97 in 6.7mph 49%RH

 Forgot to pull cap from launch rod before flight.
 Minor ding to rocket nose cone only damage.
 Flew straight, seemed to turn level to ground at apogee, I could see a yellow tinge to the tracking smoke.
 Parachute ejected but never deployed.
 Rocket fell free from apogee.
-No damage at impact.
 Rocketometer was still running after flight.
+Engine hook unzipped about 1/8 inch to the aft, probably due to ejection.
+One fin has a cracked glue joint.
+Rocket could probably be repaired, but not reflown in its current condition.

 Rocketometer has one file as expected, RKTO0500.SDS 35,369,984 bytes.
 Indicates that Rocketometer was running through whole flight.